jsummers/imageworsener/readme.txt

    background.

  -usebkgdlabel
-   If the input file contains a background color label (a PNG bKGD chunk), and you used the -bkgd option, IW has to decide which of these background colors to prefer in the event that a background is applied to the image.
+   If the input file contains a background color label (e.g. a PNG bKGD chunk), and you used the -bkgd option, IW has to decide which of these background colors to prefer in the event that a background is applied to the image.
    Normally, it prefers the color from the -bkgd option.
 But if you use the